 We would expect a parent to telephone the school on the first day of absence.

 We will telephone you if your child has not arrived in school by 9:30 a.m.
-On return to school, a letter explaining the absence is expected.
 If we do not receive an explanation, or if the explanation is unsatisfactory, we will not authorise the absence.

 If we are concerned about aspects of your child’s attendance or punctuality we will contact you to discuss the best way forward.